lfinnigan/lfinnigan.github.io/fields.md

 <li>This field does not represent the physical location or address of the physical or digital repository where the original item or digital facsimile is held

-<li>Consistency when using hierarchical values is recommended (e.g., “Pittsburgh, Pennsylvania, United States of America”)
+<li>Consistency when using hierarchical values is recommended (e.g., "Pittsburgh, Pennsylvania, United States of America")

 <li>Addresses, latitude/longitude, or other forms of location markers may also be mapped to this field for the purposes of geolocation and/or digital mapping

-<li>For latitude/longitude, DPLA prefers latitude first, with the two coordinates separated by a comma, limited to whole numbers and decimals as opposed to degree-minutes-seconds (e.g., “6.703, 46.627”).
+<li>For latitude/longitude, DPLA prefers latitude first, with the two coordinates separated by a comma, limited to whole numbers and decimals as opposed to degree-minutes-seconds (e.g., "6.703, 46.627").
 If used, compass directions should appear after the number

 <li>See DPLA’s <a href="https://docs.google.com/document/d/1lfiJ8yoZf1fAoR5vmJoHpWQO63eKeL8HDGVupCocfoM/edit?usp=sharing">Geographic and Temporal Guidelines</a> for more information
 </li>